Chai-mae/Automatic-Speaker-recognition/README.md

 A low value for both FAR and FRR would be indicated by the DET curve being as close as feasible to the bottom-left corner of the plot.
 On the DET curve, the Equal Error Rate (EER) is a frequently utilized point.
 The operational point where the FAR and FRR are equal is what it represents.
 The EER offers a single metric that measures the effectiveness of the system and can be used to contrast various speaker verification systems or to establish a practical cutoff point for decision-making.

+**<h2>Conclusion</h2>**

+In summary, our automatic speaker recognition project has been successfully completed.
+We have developed a system capable of identifying and authenticating speakers based on their unique vocal characteristics.
+Key steps of the project included collecting audio recordings, extracting MFCC coefficients, training GMM models and evaluating performance.
+The results obtained showed acceptable false prediction rates and paved the way for future improvements and developments.